dylrob2298/1UHCodingChallenge/README.md

 In main folder in terminal:
 npm install

+Once that is done:
+cd client

+Then again:
+npm install

-After installing dependencies, to run project: npm run dev
+After installing dependencies return to the top project folder, to run project: npm run dev